gopinathsjsu/team-project-team6-1/README.md

 - Designed module for cancel their upcoming movie booking and get refund.
 - Researched for the graphichal implementation of the analytics dashboard
-- Designed UI for admin anlytics dashboard
+- Designed UI for admin anlytics dashboard:
             - summarized by location
             - summarized by movie
 - Integrated all the UI components and analyzed whole flow.